 Depending on the size of your pillows, you should be able to wash 1 or 2 at a time.
-For king-size and regular size pillows you’ll need to wash one at a time (although you can throw a few extra pieces of clothing in with them).
+For king-size and regular size pillows, you’ll need to wash one at a time (although you can throw a few extra pieces of clothing in with them).
 For throw pillows, you’ll be able to wash two at a time.

 I wash my pillows with hot water and on the low-spin setting.
 Then put them in the dryer.
 I use these wool dryer balls.
-Not only are non-toxic, unlike most dryer sheets, but they also reduce drying time and help to fluff the pillows up while they’re drying.
+Not only are they non-toxic, unlike most dryer sheets, but they also reduce drying time and help to fluff up the pillows while they’re drying.
 Feel the pillows after the dryer is finished.
 You may need to complete another cycle to make sure the pillows are completely dry.